yeeguanchew/2022-03-09-git_collab/README.md

 	-'git branch -a': list all your branches
 - 'git switch <NAME>' : switch to branch <NAME>
 	- 'git checkout <NAME>' : same as git switch
+- The PR (pull request) will update if you push new changes